Los Angeles River bicycle path

 The Los Angeles River bicycle path is a Class I bicycle and pedestrian path in the Greater Los Angeles area running from north to east along the Los Angeles River through Griffith Park in an area known as the Glendale Narrows.
 The 7.4 mile section of bikeway through the Glendale Narrows is known as the Elysian Valley Bicycle & Pedestrian Path.
 The bike path also runs from the city of Vernon to Long Beach, California.
 This section is referred to as LARIO, or more formally, the Los Angeles River Bikeway.

 Following the Los Angeles Flood of 1938, concrete banks were created as a flood control measure for nearly all the length of the river, making it essentially navigable by bicycle to its end, where it empties into the San Pedro Bay in Long Beach.
-In recent years, the Friends of the Los Angeles River, a local civic and environmental group, have attempted to restore portions of the river as parkland in a manner that includes and encourages bicycle and pedestrian traffic, efforts realized in part as local Congressman Brad Sherman secured $460,000 in federal funds to extend the path north in the Sherman Oaks area.
+In recent years, the Friends of the Los Angeles River, a local civic and environmental group, have attempted to restore portions of the river as parkland in a manner that includes and encourages bicycle and pedestrian traffic, efforts realized in part as local U.S. Representative Brad Sherman secured $460,000 in federal funds to extend the path north in the Sherman Oaks area.

-Path Description
+Path description

 The LA River Bicycle Path consists of two main parts and other shorter sections that currently do not connect with each other along the river yet.

-The Los Angeles River Revitalization Corporation (LARRC, LA River Corp) is campaigning for Greenway 2020, the completion of bike and walk paths for the entire 51-mile river by the year 2020.
+The Los Angeles River Revitalization Corporation (LARRC, LA River Corp) had campaigned for Greenway 2020, the completion of bike and walk paths for the entire 51-mile river by the year 2020.